isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 1. The borrower is expected to take good care of the Uniform.

-2. Machine Wash:&nbsp;White long-sleeved blouse
+2. **Machine Wash**: White long-sleeved blouse
 <br> Gentle wash cycle (30 deg), no bleach, do not dry clean, no hot iron, do not tumble dry; preferably hand wash according to instructions on care label.

-3. Dry Clean:&nbsp;MGS&nbsp;blazer and&nbsp;blue skirt.
+3. **Dry Clean**: MGS blazer and blue skirt.
-    - **DO NOT pack**&nbsp;the soiled uniform in the MGS uniform bag for dry cleaning.&nbsp;Keep the uniform bag clean for your returns later.
+    * **DO NOT pack**&nbsp;the soiled uniform in the MGS uniform bag for dry cleaning.&nbsp;Keep the uniform bag clean for your returns later.
-    - After collection from the dry cleaner, **remove all plastic packaging**.
+    * After collection from the dry cleaner, **remove all plastic packaging**.

 4. Hang and keep the cleaned Uniform set in the original hanger and MGS uniform bag.
-    - For the extra hangers from the dry cleaners, do consider donating them to the Outreach Office.
+    * For any extra hangers from the dry cleaners, do consider donating them to the Outreach Office.
-    - Write your name on the front side of the laundry receipt.
+    * Write your name on the front side of the laundry receipt.
-    - Tape the receipt to the uniform bag before returning it.
+    * **Tape the receipt to the uniform bag before returning it**.

 5. If any part of the Uniform is lost, damaged or badly stained, **you will need to replace** the item at the following cost: